 In preparation – Volume 3, Number 2:

-We are proud to announce that the forthcoming fall issue of Geochemical Perspectives will feature ‘Natural Resources in a Planetary Perspective’, by Harald Sverdrup & Vala Ragnarsdóttir.
-This perspective surveys the current global resources of the elements and energy.
-Using models based on economic principles they provide estimates of the total global supply of these resources and how long these supplies will last.
-What is most remarkable is how many of these elements critical to society will be effectively exhausted over the next few decades.
-By surveying historic evidence they show how resources are linked to wealth, and how the loss of basic resource can alter society.
-Sverdrup and Ragnarsdottir continue by providing estimates of how effective recycling needs to be to provide for a sustainable world going forward.
+We are proud to announce that the forthcoming fall issue of Geochemical Perspectives will feature ‘Natural Resources in a Planetary Perspective’, by Harald Sverdrup & K. Vala Ragnarsdóttir.
+This perspective surveys the current global resources of elements and energy.
+Using models based on biophysical economic principles they provide estimates of the total global supply of these resources and how long these supplies will last.
+What is most remarkable is how many of these resources critical to society will be declining in availability over the next few decades.
+By surveying historic evidence they show how resources are linked to the wealth of nations and prospering societies, and how the loss of basic resources will alter society.
+Sverdrup and Ragnarsdóttir continue by providing recommendations of that effective resource recycling and management policies are needed to provide a sustainable world for future generations.